kaishx/wfa/README.md

 ## Overview

-The project implements a Walk-Forward Analysis (WFA) for Pairs Trading with two acceleration paths: a Numba-optimized Python engine and a native C++ module.
+This project implements a Walk-Forward Analysis (WFA) for Pairs Trading with two acceleration paths: a Numba-optimized Python engine and a native C++ module.
 It performs rolling-window optimization, runs stationarity and mean-reversion checks, and executes millions of backtest iterations.
 I also built stress tests to compare Numba vs. native C++ performance under realistic loads.

 ## 1. Introduction & Thesis

 Back in 2024, I was introduced to a form of pseudo-gambling on the direction of the stock market by a friend.
 It was the two 3x leveraged semiconductor ETFs, SOXL & SOXS, which were extremely volatile products that could swing aggressively in either direction.

 While watching them on my stock app, I noticed something interesting: the tracking between the bullish and bearish versions wasn't perfectly aligned.
 One might move 3% while the other moved 2.95%.

-I thought I found a hack that would exploit this difference, and I came up with my own trading strategy to hedge my market position while betting on the fact the absolute movements would meet each other again.
-Alas, 1 week in, I did my first good Google search, and that was when I found out my "hack" already had a name - Pairs Trading.
+I thought I hit something big and got onto writing the code for a market-neutral strategy that could exploit this gap.
+But getting curious, I decided to google it one week in, and alas, I found out this "something" already had a name - Pairs Trading.

 Pairs trading is one of the most well-known and widely researched topics of quantitative finance: find two stocks that move together, and when they drift apart, bet on them snapping back.
 Theoretically, it's market-neutral and robust, but realistically, there are slippage, transactions costs, and correlation breakdowns.

 But I thought that was pretty interesting to study, still.
-So I sought out to answer: **Can a Pairs Trading retail algorithm effectively capture alpha after accounting for real-world trading costs in 2025?**
+So I sought out to answer: **Can a Pairs Trading retail algorithm still effectively capture alpha after in 2025?**

 I couldn't run a simple backtest which would just be overfit and give me unrealistic results.
 I needed a rigorous test that could re-optimize itself hundreds of times over years of data without cheating (looking ahead).
 This is known as **Walk-Forward Analysis (WFA)**.
 But...
 WFA is computationally expensive and running thousands of optimization loops takes hours.
 So I built a WFA Engine with two different optimization methods: